 When deciding on a pricing strategy for Jewelry, retailers need to think through the key factors involved and clarify your most important financial goals.

 Of all the strategies we’ve shared, no one pricing strategy is sufficient.
-Retailers should try and combine various strategies to develop the right pricing strategy to ensure profitability.
+Retailers should try and combine various pricing strategies to develop the right pricing strategy to ensure profitability.